-When you’re expecting a new baby and told your baby’s due date, it’s normal for a woman to get excited and fixated on that specific date even though only 3-5% of people deliver on their actual due date.
-There’s something about that date that stays in your mind as the finish line.
+When you’re expecting a new baby and told your baby’s due date, it’s normal for a woman to get excited and fixated on that specific date, even though only 5% of people deliver on their actual due date.1 Something about that date stays in your mind as the finish line.
 You look forward to it, count down the days and weeks, and think you’ll finally be able to hold your baby in your arms on that day.
 With my second pregnancy, my due date was Monday, February 22nd, 2021.
 Even though I told myself that I would probably go past that date (I went 7 days past my due date with my firstborn), I still couldn’t help but get excited for February 22nd.
 But that excitement turned to disappointment when my due date came and went, and I still didn’t have my baby girl in my arms.

 My first birth experience was beautiful.
 I wanted to replicate it but, if possible, make it even better.
 And I did!
 It was a fast and amazing birth, and it was everything that I wanted.
 I feel so blessed and fortunate.
 Once I hit 40 weeks, there were things that I did to encourage my baby girl to come out and help my body to have the best chance at a fast labor.
 Here is what I did, and here is our home birth story with our baby girl, Lily Belle.

-Many people have been asking what I did exactly to have the quick birth that I had!
+Many people have been asking what I did to have the quick birth that I had!
 At 32 weeks pregnant, I began drinking three cups of Raspberry Leaf tea daily.
-I also took Gentle Birth (without Blue Cohosh) starting at 35 weeks three times a day and EZ Birth homeopathic supplement that my midwife gave me two to three times per day.
-I worked out three times a week all throughout my pregnancy.
+I also took Gentle Birth (without Blue Cohosh) starting at 35 weeks three times a day and EZ Birth homeopathic supplement (find it here) that my midwife gave me two to three times per day.
+I worked out three times a week throughout my pregnancy.
 At 39 weeks, I ramped up my walking.
-I also started sitting on my birthing ball more frequently and did squats every day to get my baby lower in my pelvis.
+I also started sitting on my birthing ball more frequently and did squats daily to lower my baby in my pelvis.

 Once I reached 40 weeks, I was determined to have her that week.
 I did not want to reach 41 weeks again as I did with my son.
 So I went on even longer walks, did more squats, used Clary Sage essential oil on my feet, and did acupressure points that can stimulate contractions.